GrosSacASac/DOM99/readme.md

 You can handle new HTML with `D.linkJsAndDom(startNode);`.
 Already processed elements won't be affected at all because the ☀ is added to the attribute value after that.

-DOM99 scopes have nothing to do with the JavaScript scope/closures mechanism.

 Open your console, handy warnings may appear to help you if use the not minified version.

 You can add a class to your app element container like "not-ready".
 Then in your css display that .not-ready with a loading animation.
 Once you have initialized everything you can remove the "not-ready" class name.

 You can change the DOM99 syntax.
-To do that follow the instructions in js/dom99ConfigurationExample.js Disabled, because there is a bug with Jsbin
+To do that follow the instructions in js/dom99ConfigurationExample.js

 ##Performance